ionic-team/ionic-docs/docs/angular/build-options.md

 ### Overview

 Developers can also use the Modules approach by importing `IonicModule` and calling `IonicModule.forRoot()` in the `imports` array in `app.module.ts`.
-This registers a version of Ionic where Ionic components will be lazily loaded as needed.
+This registers a version of Ionic where Ionic components will be lazily loaded at runtime.

 **Benefits**